 Finally, there’s also the usual range of travel, purchase protection and warranty insurances, and you should read the PDS to assess if these insurances meet your individual needs and have significant value to you.

 This guide references some of the benefits of insurance policies provided with this credit card.

 You should read the PDS and obtain independent professional advice before obtaining this product.

 The Citi Prestige Visa is positioned as a high-end card with a vast array of benefits, and at a cost that’s $550 less per year than the most similar card out there, the American Express Platinum Charge.

-One of the biggest reasons to hold and use this card is for the good points earn rates on domestic and overseas spend, along with a large range of third party points transfer partners.
+One of the biggest reasons to hold and use this card is for the good points earn rates on eligible domestic and international spend, along with a large range of third party points transfer partners.
 However that is changing come mid-June, so you’ll need to assess the new category bonuses being put in place by Citi then and see if they will work for you into the future after then.

 The large signup bonus, ability to earn points quickly with Citi Rewards through spend with no points cap, the Visa Luxury Hotels, Limo transfer and Annual points bonus are all solid benefits too.

 The extra partners now add a range of additional flexibility for those who can earn large points balances to get more uses from their points – a very good thing.

 There’s a place in the market for a high-end Visa card, either to compliment American Express’ offering if you can justify holding two cards of this cost, or as a less expensive alternative.

 The Citi Prestige Visa is not for everyone – there’s a minimum income requirements of $150,000, for example.
 But it could work for higher spenders, especially those who spend internationally or tip a lot of their spend into the bonus categories.